-MEMA and the Board should proactively expand engagement, communications, and planning for these roles with philanthropic and nonprofit organizations that are positioned to assist.
+MEMA and the Board should proactively expand engagement, communications, and planning for these roles with philanthropic and nonprofit organizations (including corporate philanthropy) that are positioned to assist.
 Relationship building, education, and planning that improves the understanding of the mechanisms for assessing needs and distributing resources can produce a more comprehensive approach to disaster relief and recovery.
 These organizations know their communities well and can anticipate some of the needs in advance of a disaster.
 There may already be trusted relationships between the organizations and communities that can speed assistance to where it is needed.
-As relief operations transition to long-term recovery, opportunities for philanthropies include helping individuals and communities access state and federal funding for rebuilding and supporting long-term resilience planning by communities and regions.
+As relief operations transition to long-term recovery, opportunities for philanthropies include helping individuals and communities access state and federal funding for rebuilding and long-term resilience planning by communities and regions.

-3. Expedite State permitting for post-disaster rebuilding
+Expedite state permitting for post-disaster rebuilding.

-- Create better educational materials to raise awareness of permitting requirements and eligibility for expedited State permitting. - Increase capacity at state agencies through temporary contracts to support review of permit applications during periods of high demand. - Prioritize review of permit applications for disaster-recovery activities. - Consider additional regulatory exemptions for emergency activities and streamlined permitting for recovery and rebuilding.
+- Create educational materials to raise awareness of permitting requirements and eligibility for expedited state permitting. - Increase capacity at state agencies through temporary contracts to review permit applications during periods of high demand. - Prioritize review of permit applications for disaster-recovery activities. - Consider additional regulatory exemptions for emergency activities and streamlined permitting for recovery and rebuilding.

 The urgency to rebuild hundreds of damaged buildings, facilities, and infrastructure can strain regulatory agencies that have a statutory responsibility to review activities taking place in or adjacent to protected natural resources.
-Many types of disaster response and recovery activities are exempt from permitting or eligible for an expedited permit-by-rule.
-State agencies should create better educational materials to raise awareness of permitting requirements and eligibility requirements of certain activities for expedited State permitting.
+Agencies expended enormous effort after the December and January storms to review permit applications with speed and urgency but were limited by capacity.
+The Department of Environmental Protection (DEP), in coordination with other agencies, should create educational materials to raise awareness of permitting requirements as well as the types of disaster response and recovery activities that are exempt from permitting or eligible for an expedited permit-by-rule.
 This can help get answers to the public more quickly and ensure that applicants have the information they need to submit the right type of application.